jordondoug2019/flutter_codelabs/README.md

 I learned the following:
 1. How to identify a record and pattern
 2. Structure vs Destructure
 3. Refutable pattern vs irrefutable pattern
+4. Enhanced switch and case
+5. Sealed cases

+# CodeLab #3